KeyHole

 Google is Down!

 I guess it had to happen one day, but as of this morning Google’s search engine is not working - atleast not here in Bay Area, USA which is also where Google is Headquatered.
-CNN has also picked up on <strong>this story</strong> and mention that in addition to the US, France and UK are also having issues.
-When I try and search on something I get the error an Error -27 as shown below....
+CNN has also picked up on this story and mention that in addition to the US, France and UK are also having issues.
+When I try and search on something I get the error an Error -27 as shown below.
+You can click on the image to see the full size. ...

 July 26, 2004 · Amit Bahree